-- A. When single detached or middle housing development abuts an existing or proposed major or standard arterial, the approval authority shall require that access to such streets be limited to one of the following means: - 1.
+- A. When single-family residential development abuts an existing or proposed major or standard arterial, the approval authority shall require that access to such streets be limited to one of the following means: - 1.
 The lots of the development have access to a local street or alley running parallel to the major or standard arterial. - 2.
 The lots access cul-de-sacs, lanes or shared driveways.
 No lots shall derive direct vehicle access to the major, standard or minor arterial. - 3.
 Lots adjacent to a major or standard arterial, but with frontage on a lower classification street, shall be restricted to access to the lower classification street unless otherwise approved by the Manager. - B. When driveway access from major or standard arterials is necessary for several adjoining lots, the Manager shall require that such lots be served by a combined access driveway in order to limit possible traffic hazards.
-The driveway design shall avoid requiring vehicles to back into traffic on major or standard arterials.
+The driveway design shall avoid requiring vehicles to back into traffic on major or standard arterials. - C. If access to a lesser class street is available, an access control strip shall be placed along major or standard arterial lot frontages requiring access onto the lesser class street.